Twisted Minds

 Twisted Minds (تويستد مايندز) is a Saudi Arabian esports organization.
 Founded in 2021, the club fields rosters in multiple esports titles, including PUBG, Warzone, Honor of Kings, Overwatch, and EA Sports FC.
-In 2025, the team won two titles, PUBG and Warzone tournaments at the Esports World Cup.
+In 2025, the organization won three titles: the PUBG and Warzone tournaments at the Esports World Cup, and the Overwatch Champions Series World Finals.

 History

 Twisted Minds was founded in 2021 when a group of players entered a local PUBG Mobile tournament.
 After deciding on the team name, the organization began to compete regularly in regional events.
 In 2022, Twisted Minds expanded into additional titles including Valorant, Overwatch and Rocket League.
 The year 2023 marked further growth, with the organization fielding a larger roster and recording increased participation in tournaments.
 In 2024, Twisted Minds competed with multiple active rosters across a range of titles and won two world championships.
 By 2025, the organization expanded operations into Southeast Asia and increased its presence in China and the Philippines.